pavbobek/tetofo-maui-tetofomauispeech/README.md

 ##### Android notes

 > MAUI internaly uses Google speech assistant.
-Make sure you have Google app enable otherwise it wont work.
+Make sure you have Google app enabled.
+It wont work without it.